Quick tools for school, health, and money decisions.

 Generated QR code

-The result shows a live preview, selected settings, and download options for print or web use.
+The result shows a live preview, selected settings, scan guidance, and download options for print or web use.

 QR codes are generated locally in the browser when possible.
 Test custom styling before using the code in print or live materials.